 Because the festival is spread all over town, attendees are advised to keep a map of all the venues where the shows will be held especially the first timers as crowds can be very intimidating when you are lost.
-Better yet always carry the business card of the hotel you are staying in so that you can call then to ask for directions your next desired destination/ back home.
+Better yet always carry the business card of the hotel you are staying in so that you can call then to ask for directions to your next desired destination/ back home.

 Always have cash

 They say cash is king, and I believe them because I have had my fair share of situations where the only way out was cash and I did not have a dime with me.
 Our dependency to bank cards becomes a curse sometimes.
 In a small town like Grahamstown one really needs to keep cash as most shops/ stalls will only require cash.
-This will come in handy when using public transportation
+This will also come in handy when using public transportation

 Know the line-up